joakin/popups-tech-posts-series/docs/01-tooling/03-fast-and-isolated-JS-unit-tests.md

 this adds up to the previous point, making it an even slower moving setup for writing tests, with the same outcomes.

+`TODO: Find and add an example snippet with the boilerplate required for test set up and tear down.`

 ### Requirements

+Given that:

+* Untested code is unmaintained
+* Tests that run slow are never run
+* Monolithic integration tests are slow to write, read, modify, debug, and execute; isolated unit tests are the opposite
+* Code that is difficult to test in isolation may be indicative of functional concerns
+* Efficient tests greatly contribute to efficient development

 We need a way to write tests for our frontend JavaScript that:

 * Encourage and enforce isolation
   * Without global state or a full MediaWiki environment running
 * Start up and run the tests very fast
-* Re-runs tests when our source files change automatically, without having to wait for the developer to go to the browser and run the tests
+* Re-run tests when our source files change automatically, without having to wait for the developer to go to the browser and run the tests
+* Indicate clearly when a failure occurs and where it is

 Additional considerations: